 Not Allowing You to Change Doctors

 As the Georgia State Board of Workers’ Compensation Bill of Rights outlines, you can make one change to your primary physician or panel of physicians.
 You are within your rights to request a change; however, sometimes, an employer may not allow you.
 This is something you should immediately bring to the attention of your workers’ compensation attorney.

 Get Help from a Workers’ Compensation Attorney with Your Claim Today

-Workers’ compensation cases can be very complicated.
-Even those that seem straightforward can be complex and difficult to resolve.
+Workers’ compensation cases are often very complicated.
+Even those that seem straightforward can become complex and difficult to resolve.
 Therefore, you need help from an experienced workers’ compensation lawyer.
 Your attorney understands how to resolve even the most complex cases favorably.
 Sometimes there is a simple fix to your situation that your lawyer will facilitate.

 Remember that the adjuster works for the insurance company and therefore wants to provide the lowest compensation possible.
 A lawyer will ensure that your rights are protected regardless of the complexity.
 They will answer your questions and guide you through the entire process.
 Contact the compassionate legal team at Bader Scott Injury Lawyers to get more tips for communicating with a workers’ compensation adjuster.
 Call to discuss the details of your case today.

 Call or text (404) 888-8888 or complete a Free Case Evaluation form